AyaFergany/Implemented-transformer/README.md

 * **The Decoder**: a stack of identical layers that use the contextual features extracted by the encoder to generate the output sequence.

 and finally, built the complete Transformer model.

+This repo uses the transformer to translate between languages, but it is also used for other natural language processing tasks and computer vision.
+This implementation will cover the **translation task**.